 Each Bidder must inform himself fully of the conditions relating to the construction of the project and the employment of labor thereon.
 Failure to do so will not relieve a successful Bidder of his obligation to furnish all material and labor necessary to carry out the provisions of his Contract.
 Insofar as possible, the Contractor, in carrying out his work, must employ such methods or means as will not cause any interruption of or interference with the work of any other Contractor.

 16. ADDENDA AND INTERPRETATIONS

-All questions that arise relating to this solicitation shall be directed in writing to: purchasing@lhcaz.gov with a copy to engineeringinfo@lhcaz.gov.
+All questions that arise relating to this solicitation shall be directed in writing to: purchasing@lhcaz.gov.